Recent courses offerings…

 - Phoenix College Student Information Form

-- Proposition 300 documentation.
-Not necessary for out-of-state.
+- Student Declaration Form.
+Not necessary for non-resident.

 - The CCDE registration form